Jamaican sprinter Simpson handed 18-month doping ban

 During a hearing in January, Simpson said a supplement provided by her Canadian trainer was responsible for her positive test.

-”The case in our opinion should be very straight forward.
-Sherone took a legal supplement that was contaminated with oxilofrine.

-“Two different labs that we commissioned to test the supplement both determined that oxilofrine was present and that it was not declared on the label.”

-Simpson, the 2004 Olympic 4x100 relay gold medalist, said she was not familiar with one of the five supplements given to her but when she searched online, she noted that none of the substances printed on the bottle of Epiphany D1 appeared on the World Anti-Doping Agency’s banned list.
+Simpson, the 2004 Olympic 4x100 relay gold medalist, said she was not familiar with one of the five supplements given to her but that nothing on the bottle of Epiphany D1 appeared during her online search of the World Anti-Doping Agency’s banned list.

-“On our advice, USADA (United States Anti-Doping Agency)ordered the supplement directly from the company and tested it themselves and confirmed the same,” said Doyle.

-”Subsequently, USADA has posted a warning on their website warning athletes not to take the supplement because it contains banned substances that are not declared on the label.

-”These are the core facts of Sherone’s case and cannot be disputed.

-“The fact that the panel has given 18 months suspension and have provided no explanation as to why is unacceptable in our opinion.
-As a result, we will be seeking justice instead from the Court of Arbitration of Sport.”

 Simpson was one of five Jamaicans to test positive at last June’s national championships.
-Both she and former world 100 record holder Asafa Powell returned adverse findings for oxilofrine.
+Both she and former world 100 record holder Asafa Powell returned adverse findings for the banned substance oxilofrine.

 Powell will hear his verdict on Thursday.